🤖 Summarize this article with AI:

 Conclusion

-In any structured testing process, organizing your test suites effectively is critical to maintaining software quality as your product evolves.
-Whether you're running a manual test suite or a fully automated integration test suite, each suite should align with a clear test objective—from validating login functionality and error messages to covering high risk areas in recent code.
+In any structured testing process, organizing your test suites effectively is critical to maintaining software quality and validating the functionality and performance of a software program as your product evolves.
+Whether you’re running a manual test suite or a fully automated integration test suite, each suite should align with a clear test objective—from validating login functionality and error messages to covering high risk areas in recent code.
 A strong functional test suite includes reusable test cases, clear test steps, and expected outcomes, helping teams streamline testing activities across different system configurations and multiple scenarios.
 When you create test suites, ensure they reflect both broad functional requirements and specific functionality, using real input data and comparing the actual result with the expected results.
+For functional test suites, it is especially important to verify that the software meets all specified requirements.
 Good test management means designing individual test cases with step-by-step instructions, grouping them into prioritized suites like a regression test suite for existing functionalities, or an integration tests set to validate how modules interact.
 Ultimately, a well-structured test suite run reduces execution time, improves focus on important concepts, and sets the foundation for further testing in a stable test environment throughout the development process.

 Happy (automated) testing!